-- The leader can say 'I am going to say a prayer from the..... faith now and I want you to listen and think about what I am saying' - 'I am going to say some words found in the inspirational writings of the....... community which I want you to think about quietly' - 'Now, while we are quiet, I would like you to listen to the words of a well-known prayer' - 'I would like you to either say a quiet prayer now or think quietly about what we have heard this morning' - Pupils could be trained that a gong, chime or Indian bells are an indication of the beginning and end of a time of silent reflection - Lighting a candle could also be a sign that this is a time of silent reflection - Using a suitable image for pupils to focus on.
+- The leader can say 'I am going to say a prayer from the..... faith now and I want you to listen and think about what I am saying' - 'I am going to say some words found in the inspirational writings of the...... community which I want you to think about quietly' - 'Now, while we are quiet, I would like you to listen to the words of a well-known prayer' - 'I would like you to either say a quiet prayer now or think quietly about what we have heard this morning' - Using a suitable image for pupils to focus on.